 Stress is not always bad.
 There’s a good one.

-Good stress is called the “eustress”.
-This type of stress allows us to be vigilant, be able to appropriately respond to a situation (e.g. job promotion, passed the examination) and to avoid the possible danger.
+Good stress is called eustress.
+This type of stress allows us to be vigilant, be able to appropriately respond to a situation (e.g. job promotion, passed the examination), and avoid possible danger.

-A bad stress is called “distress”.
+Bad stress is called distress.
 This kind of stress happens when the stressors impair some if not the overall capacity of a person to perform a given task.

-The body of empirical researches are quite consistent on their findings on the effect of stress in the body.
+The body of empirical research is quite consistent with their findings on the effect of stress in the body.

 The consensus data suggest that stress, if not handled properly, will cause several types of sickness.